By: Morgan Annandale

 There are many side effects for babies and children who continuously breathe through their mouths due to obstructed nasal airways, including:

-- slower than normal growth rate
+- slower than the normal growth rate

 - increased crying episodes at night